ColdTrick/newsletter/README.md

  - Create site or group newsletters
  - Use one of the 2 default tempaltes or create your own templates
- - Add content with a WYSIWYG editor (requires TinyMCE)
+ - Add content with a WYSIWYG editor (requires CKEditor)
  - Select multiple recipients
    - Individual users
    - Groups